stoeps13/connections-doc/source/admin/admin/t_admin_act_import_activities.md

     2. To retrieve a subset of activities that were created by the member from the repository of exported activities and save it to variable, use the following command:

+        !!! note
-        **Note:** Do not use these member-based commands to fetch activities that were exported from a different deployment of HCL Connections.
+    Do not use these member-based commands to fetch activities that were exported from a different deployment of HCL Connections.
 These commands use the member ID to find the activities, and member IDs are not persisted across different deployments.
 Use these commands only to collect activities when you are importing the activities to the same server from which they were exported.
 If you are importing the activities to a different server, use the ArchiveService.fetchActivities\(directory\) command instead.

         ```
         variable=ArchiveService.fetchActivitiesCreatedByMember(java.lang.string export_directory,java.util.Hashtable member)